Cowen Lowers Booz Allen Hamilton (NYSE:BAH) Price Target to $103.00

-Booz Allen Hamilton (NYSE:BAH – Get Rating) had its price objective cut by Cowen from $109.00 to $103.00 in a note issued to investors on Tuesday, The Fly reports.
-Cowen’s price objective would suggest a potential upside of 23.65% from the stock’s previous close.
+Booz Allen Hamilton (NYSE:BAH – Get Rating) had its price target lowered by analysts at Cowen from $109.00 to $103.00 in a report issued on Tuesday, Stock Target Advisor reports.
+The brokerage presently has an “outperform” rating on the business services provider’s stock.
+Cowen’s price target would suggest a potential upside of 25.05% from the company’s previous close.

-In other news, EVP Karen M. Dahut sold 97,761 shares of the stock in a transaction that occurred on Wednesday, May 25th.
-The stock was sold at an average price of $84.48, for a total value of $8,258,849.28.
-Following the completion of the sale, the executive vice president now directly owns 194,836 shares of the company’s stock, valued at $16,459,745.28.
-The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, EVP Nancy Laben sold 6,003 shares of the stock in a transaction that occurred on Monday, March 28th.
-The shares were sold at an average price of $88.95, for a total value of $533,966.85.
+In other news, EVP Nancy Laben sold 6,003 shares of the firm’s stock in a transaction that occurred on Monday, March 28th.
+The stock was sold at an average price of $88.95, for a total value of $533,966.85.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, EVP Karen M. Dahut sold 97,761 shares of the stock in a transaction on Wednesday, May 25th.
+The shares were sold at an average price of $84.48, for a total transaction of $8,258,849.28.
+Following the completion of the sale, the executive vice president now directly owns 194,836 shares in the company, valued at approximately $16,459,745.28.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 124,925 shares of company stock valued at $10,666,411.
+Over the last ninety days, insiders have sold 124,925 shares of company stock valued at $10,666,411.
 Insiders own 1.92% of the company’s stock.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-Counterpoint Mutual Funds LLC purchased a new position in Booz Allen Hamilton during the 4th quarter valued at about $25,000.
-Jacobi Capital Management LLC boosted its position in Booz Allen Hamilton by 70.3% during the 3rd quarter.
+Several hedge funds and other institutional investors have recently bought and sold shares of the company.
+HighTower Advisors LLC increased its position in shares of Booz Allen Hamilton by 11.5% during the third quarter.
+HighTower Advisors LLC now owns 16,774 shares of the business services provider’s stock worth $1,337,000 after acquiring an additional 1,727 shares during the period.
+Dimensional Fund Advisors LP lifted its holdings in shares of Booz Allen Hamilton by 4.4% in the 3rd quarter.
+Dimensional Fund Advisors LP now owns 1,128,716 shares of the business services provider’s stock worth $89,565,000 after buying an additional 47,643 shares during the period.
+Zacks Investment Management grew its position in shares of Booz Allen Hamilton by 4.4% during the 3rd quarter.
+Zacks Investment Management now owns 3,003 shares of the business services provider’s stock worth $238,000 after buying an additional 127 shares in the last quarter.
+Jacobi Capital Management LLC raised its holdings in shares of Booz Allen Hamilton by 70.3% in the third quarter.
 Jacobi Capital Management LLC now owns 315 shares of the business services provider’s stock valued at $25,000 after acquiring an additional 130 shares in the last quarter.
-NuWave Investment Management LLC bought a new stake in Booz Allen Hamilton during the 4th quarter valued at approximately $28,000.
-Quent Capital LLC bought a new stake in shares of Booz Allen Hamilton in the 4th quarter worth approximately $28,000.
-Finally, Zullo Investment Group Inc. bought a new stake in shares of Booz Allen Hamilton in the 4th quarter worth approximately $36,000.
+Finally, Royal Bank of Canada lifted its stake in Booz Allen Hamilton by 3.8% in the third quarter.
+Royal Bank of Canada now owns 430,622 shares of the business services provider’s stock worth $34,169,000 after acquiring an additional 15,812 shares during the period.
 Hedge funds and other institutional investors own 90.44% of the company’s stock.

 Booz Allen Hamilton Company Profile (Get Rating)